 The press of his magic weighed on her.
 She met his gaze.
 “Easy.
 I’m not.
 Stop trying to glamour me.
-I’m not interested.”
+I’m not human or interested.”
 That was the thing with fae.
-They knew how to enchant and use their glamour to get what they want.
-If they wanted a lot of attention and to show off their beauty, they dropped their glamour.
-The opposite was true for hideous fae; they used it to hide what they were or to scare others off if they didn’t want to be bothered.
+They knew how to enchant and use their glamour to get what they wanted.
+If they wanted a lot of attention and to show off their beauty, they unleashed their glamour.
+The opposite was true for hideous fae; they used it to hide what they were or to scare away others.

 Eyeing her like he couldn’t make up his mind, he asked, “Are you sure you’re a witch?
-You read similar, but it’s different, almost like your one of us.”
+You read similar, but it’s different, almost like you’re one of us.”

 It felt like hours went by with no prey in sight.
-Where the hell was that wanker?
+Where the hell was he?
 Saturday night and he was still absent.
-Carmen moved to a dark corner, hiding in the shadows.
+Carmen retreated to a dark corner and cloaked herself in its shadows.

 An hour and ten men later, he walked in.
-“Thank Goddess,” she muttered under her breath.
+“Thank Goddess,” She muttered, tired of her drink and stupid conversations.
 The last thing she wanted to do was come back.
-She watched him make his entrance.

-A path cleared as if he was a tornado hurling down the center of a street.
+A path cleared as if a tornado hurtling down the center of a street.
 Female eyes gravitated toward him as jealous men tugged on their women.
-He paid them no attention.
+He paid no attention.
 It was almost if they didn’t exist.

-His walk was smooth, his face was chiseled with sharp angles by master craftsman.
+It looked like a master craftsman had chiseled his angular face.
 She narrowed her vision to focus on more imitate details of his face and body.
 Dark hair pulled back, a line of scruff on his jaw, and light phantomous eyes marked him a warlock.
 Make that one sexy warlock.

 Three busty, beautiful women swarmed him like seagulls to garbage.
-She needed to get close and personal if she was going to bring him down.
+She’d need to get close and personal if she was going to bring him in.

-Carmen scoped out a place where she could be seen, pushed her chest out, and sashayed to dance floor.
+Carmen scoped out a place where she could be seen, pushed her chest out, and sauntered to dance floor.
 She rolled her hips and swayed to the beat of the music.

 A pair of hands found their way to her hips.
 She cast a glance over her shoulder, smiled, and leaned back.
-The fly just flew into her web.
+The fly had flown into her web.
 “Hey.”
 She slid from his hold, turned, and danced back into his arms just as a slow jam hit the floor.